Changecause/play-opengraph/README.md

 Installation
 ---------------------------------------------

-Since there is no reposity for Play modules this module is (like some others) hosted by github.
+Since there is no reposity for Play modules this module is (like some others) hosted by github.com as a project specific page.
 To include it in your project edit your Build.scala file:

 Dependency declaration is: